-Hort@ carries out trials to test agricultural inputs (seeds, phytosanitary products, fertilisers, etc) to better hone sustainable cropping systems.
+Hort@ carries out trials to test agricultural inputs (seeds, phytosanitary products, fertilisers, etc) to optimize their use and increase sustainability of cropping systems

 We study the effects of different cultivation techniques, such as sowing or transplanting times, intercropping practices and cover crops, as well as of new machinery, mechanical components and sensors for precision farming.
 We then convey these results to technicians and farmers, through technical journals, DEMOdays, our newsletters and, above all, our DSSs.